-- 1. Position mower blade (C) with the cutting edge towards the ground. - 2.
-Align the splined center hole in the blade with the splined spindle shaft (D) and put the blade onto the mower spindle shaft. - 3.
+- 1. Position mower blade (C) with the cutting edge towards the ground. - Align the splined center hole in the blade with the splined spindle shaft (D) and put the blade onto the mower spindle shaft. - 3.
 Install washer, with cupped side towards blade, and install nut to secure blade onto splined spindle shaft. - 4.
-Block mower blade with a piece of wood to prevent spinning and tighten nut: - Using 15/16 in. socket, tighten 5/8 in. blade nut to 88 Nem (65 lb-ft).
+Block mower blade with a piece of wood to prevent spinning and tighten nut: - 5.
+Using 15/16 in. socket, tighten 5/8 in. blade nut to specifications.
+Specification